Divanov87/Treactrix/README.md

 ### Users:

 * **Event Browsing:** Users can explore theater and concert events by category, search individually, and filter results by category, city, and year.
-* ** Upon entering the site will be able to allow access to their location which will display only events in their city or close to their city.
+* **Location based experience:** Upon entering the site will be able to allow access to their location which will display only events in their city or close to their city.
 * **Personalized Homepage:** Upon registration, users are redirected to a user drived, personalized homepage showcasing top-rated and local theater and concert events.
 * **Profile Management:** In their profile page, users can view and manage* (remove likes and buy tickets directly for liked events TODO) their liked events and track recent purchases.
 * **Ticket Purchase:** Users can buy tickets directly for events they are interested in, and they can also see how many tickets are left for a particular event.